reactive-python/reactpy-django/docs/src/reference/template-tag.md

 ??? warning "Do not use context variables for the component path"

-    The ReactPy component finder (`#!python reactpy_django.utils.RootComponentFinder`) requires that your component path is a string.
+    The ReactPy component finder requires that your component path is a string.

     **Do not** use Django template/context variables for the component path.
 Failure to follow this warning can result in unexpected behavior, such as components that will not render.